 A note from Show Me Strength’s Chad Rodgers – Our author in today’s guest post is a true badass.
 His name is Skip Flanagan, a student athlete at the Rochester Institute of Technology.
 I first came into contact with Skip through our blog and social media, as he took a liking to our content over the past several months.
 When I found out we would be training together during my trip into Boston this winter, I knew I had to jump at the chance to get to know him better.
 Not only did I find out this guy was the real deal from a work ethic standpoint, I came to realize after meeting Skip that he had overcome some adversity in his life as well.
 See, even though Skip was born without the ability to hear, it was clear he had been busy carving a path of success out for himself by simply out-hustling, out-smarting, and out-training his competitors.
+The staten island audiology is one place where one that has hearing problems can get treated.
 Not once did I observe Skip take it easy in the gym.
 Not once did I see him down on his luck, show fatigue, or just “go thru the motions,” as most athletes do this day and age.
 Skip is the epitome of a Show Me Strength athlete, and we are extremely proud to have him on here to share a little more about himself.
 My favorite quote from him this winter came after my training partner and I battled through a session of punishing trap bar deadlifts.
 He walked over with that shit eaten grin and said to the both of us…..

 ” You guys are crushing it.
 I’m deaf and I could still hear the intensity from across the gym!”

 That got us so fired up.
 We ended up having one of the best lifts ever that day.

 I laugh about it every time someone asks me this question (which is asked actually pretty often), and I just answer with a chuckle and a simple nod.
 My name is Skip Flanagan, I’m deaf and yes, I drive.